openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 The gRPC stream is a great feature when more interactive approach is needed allowing the user to read the response as they are getting generated.

-This demo presents the use case with [tiny-llama-1b-chat]((https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v0.1)) model but the included python scripts are prepared for several other LLM models.
+This demo presents the use case with [tiny-llama-1b-chat](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v0.1) model but the included python scripts are prepared for several other LLM models.
+Those are tiny-llama-1b-chat,red-pajama-3b-chat, llama-2-chat-7b, mistral-7b, zephyr-7b-beta, neural-chat-7b-v3-1, notus-7b-v1 and youri-7b-chat.
 In this demo the model can be set by:
 ```bash
 export SELECTED_MODEL=tiny-llama-1b-chat
 ```